-The Artistic Directors and Artistic Staff at Amabile Choirs come from various backgrounds and experience but they all share a commonality: the shared love of choral music and choral singing and the opportunity to be a part of one of Canada’s leading choral organizations.
+The Artistic Directors and Artistic Staff at Amabile Choirs of London, Canada come from various backgrounds and experiences but they all share a commonality: the shared love of choral music and choral singing and the opportunity to be a part of one of Canada’s leading choral organizations.

 Jackie is a graduate of the University of Western Ontario Faculty of Music and Faculty of Education.
 She received her Kodály Certification from the university.
 In 1991, she joined the Junior Amabile Singers as a vocal coach and assumed the position of conductor the following year; she is the founding conductor of the Amabile Da Capo Choir.
 Jackie has maintained a private studio for young singers, several of whom have now gone on to pursue music degrees at university.
 Ms. Norman teaches with the Thames Valley District School Board as an Elementary Teacher and Junior-Intermediate Music Specialist.
 Her choirs have received numerous awards including first place in the Ontario Provincial Music Festival and the Florine Després Plaque and Scholarship for the top under 12 choir in the National Music Festival.

-Dr. Beynon is the founding co-artistic director of the Amabile Boys & Men’s Choirs of London, Canada, and is Associate Professor in Music Education at the University of Western Ontario.
-Carol’s research focuses on intergenerational learning through singing, the impact of singing on people with Alzheimer’s Disease, and gender issues in music education.
-With the ABMC she has been invited to conduct and perform nationally and internationally.
-She has received several awards for outstanding teaching from the University Student Council and in 2007 was named the Woman of Excellence in Arts, Culture and Heritage in London, Ontario and community.
-In 2010, Carol was inducted into the “Wall of Fame” at the Don Wright Faculty of Music at the University of Western Ontario.
+Dr. Carol Beynon is the founding co-artistic director of the Amabile Boys & Men’s Choirs of London, Canada.
+She is Professor Emerita in Music Education at Western University with research focused on intergenerational learning through singing, the impact of singing on people with Alzheimer’s Disease, and gender issues in music education.
+She was named Woman of Excellence in London and Middlesex and inducted into the ‘Wall of Fame’ at the Don Wright Faculty of Music at Western University.

 Jeff is a founding member of the Amabile Boys & Men’s Choirs and serves as co-conductor of the Treble Concert Choir and Young Men’s Ensemble.
-He holds an undergraduate and master’s degree from the University of Western Ontario.
+He holds an undergraduate and master’s degree from Western University.
 Jeff is Principal at Lucas Secondary School in Thames Valley School District and prior to this position, taught at Medway High School, where he continued the traditions of choral excellence established there by notable musicians, Alex Clark and Ken Fleet.

-John is proud to serve as co-conductor of the Treble Training Choir this season.
+John is proud to serve as co-conductor of the Treble Training Choir.
 He is a graduate of Western University’s Don Wright Faculty of Music, and Griffith University’s Education program.
 He has taught music in multiple secondary schools, as well as private voice studios, and currently teaches vocal and instrumental music at Saint André Bessette Secondary School in London.
-John has been singing with the choir since it’s beginnings in 1990.
+John has been singing with the choir since its beginnings in 1990.

 Lydia graduated from Western University with a Bachelor of Music in Music Education.
 She is a teacher with the Thames Valley District School Board, starting her career teaching strings at Sir Wilfrid Laurier Secondary School in London.
 She is currently the department head of music at Medway High School where vocal music is her main focus.
 She loves to be part of a choir and to get others excited about singing.
 Lydia is honoured to join the Amabile family and co-conduct the Treble Training Choir.

 Rachel is delighted to be the accompanist for the Amabile Da Capo Choir and Junior Amabile Singers.
-Rachel sang with Amabile for 10 years before heading off to Western University to pursue music education.
-She has an ARCT in piano performance and is currently studying piano under the direction of Dr. Stéphan Sylvestre.
-In the past, Rachel has pursued a variety of music leadership roles such as playing for her school choirs, musicals, and solo numbers; leading choir sectionals; and teaching theory and piano.
+Rachel sang with Amabile for 10 years before heading off to Western University to pursue Music Education.
+She has an ARCT in Piano Performance and studied piano under the direction of Dr. Stéphan Sylvestre.
+Rachel works as a Music teacher with TVDSB where she shares her love of Music, leading children in singing and playing of woodwind and brass instruments.

-Tristin is a Senior Staff Accountant at Ernst & Young LLP, where he works in the Audit and Assurance Services division.
-He previously attended the University of Western Ontario where he graduated with an Honours specialization in Accounting.
-As a member of the Amabile Choirs for 11 years and accompanist of the training choir for the past 6, Tristin recognizes the importance of a chorister’s first few years within the organization, and is grateful for the opportunity to work with Amabile’s youngest and most energetic musicians.
+Tristin holds a degree in business from Western University and is a Chartered Professional Accountant.
+As a member of the Amabile Choirs for 14 years and accompanist of the Treble Training Choir for the past nine.
+He recognizes the importance of a chorister’s first few years within the organization and is grateful for the opportunity to work with Amabile’s youngest and most energetic musicians.

-Denise received her Bachelor and Master Degrees in music from the University of Western Ontario.
+Denise received her Bachelor and Master Degrees in music from Western University.
 She has a diploma in Chamber Performance from Wilfrid Laurier University and a Bachelor of Education from the University of Toronto.
 She is currently the music director at Calvary United Church and an occasional teacher with the Thames Valley District School Board.